Councillors

 • Community leadership and engagement

-Gloucester City Council has 39 Councillors representing 18 wards (with one, two or three Councillors representing each ward) and is currently run by a Conservative Administration of which the Leader of the Council and Cabinet are members.
+Gloucester City Council has 39 Councillors representing 18 wards (with one, two or three Councillors representing each ward).
+The Council is in no overall control and is led by a minority Liberal Democrat Administration.
 The political make-up of the Council is:

 Find your Councillor